PAL Completed Work On Hall Of Fame, To Be Inaugurated Soon - UrduPoint

 PAL Completed Work On 'Hall Of Fame', To Be Inaugurated Soon

-Pakistan Academy of Letters (PAL) Chairman Dr Yousaf Khusk said on Friday that the academy has completed work on the "Hall of Fame", which would be inaugurated soon

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Sep, 2021 ) :Pakistan Academy of Letters (PAL) Chairman Dr Yousaf Khusk said on Friday that the academy has completed work on the "Hall of Fame", which would be inaugurated soon.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Sep, 2021 ) :Pakistan Academy of Letters (PAL) Chairman Dr Yousaf Khusk said that the academy has completed work on the "Hall of Fame", which would be inaugurated soon.

 He said that PAL continues efforts to acknowledge the services of the writers of the country and every year there was a series of awards for best books written in Pakistani languages.